yurunxian/Runxian-s-Undergraduate-Thesis-Project/README.md

 # Runxian-s-Undergraduate-Thesis-Project
 This is the repository I use to store my codes.
 I am required to show them during the thesis defense.
-Therefore, in any case, please do not use my codes since I convince that they will NOT benefit you at all.
+In any case, please do not use my codes since I convince that they will NOT benefit you at all.